This is the BEST New Hampshire Black Fly survival guide!

 When & Where - New Hampshire Black Flies

-Unlike mosquitoes, New Hampshire black flies breed exclusively in slow to fast moving water.
+Unlike mosquitoes, New Hampshire black flies breed exclusively in slow to fast moving, clear water.
 (You might want to plan your hikes on trails that do not follow the path of a river or mountain stream!)

 In spring, when the females have feasted on a blood meal (hopefully, not your neck!) they lay their eggs on plants and grasses in rivers and streams or distribute them over the surface of the water.
 The eggs hatch out under water and the larvae attach to granite, leaves, grass, roots or other submerged objects.